Fold it neatly and place it on the bottom, and you’re ready to go!

 9. Always have a backup plan

-To make the best of your trip, you can visit some indoor attractions in case you change your plan during the storm.
+To make the best of your trip, you can visit some indoor attractions if you change your plan during the storm.

 In the rainy season, visiting museums, cultural exhibitors, entertainment areas, or trying dishes is an excellent idea.

 In case you can not go out of your hotel, you can still visit the cafe at the hotel or a nearby location.